scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 4. The Control Service of the source AS returns all retrieved path segments to the source endpoint.
 5. As the source endpoint receives each path segment, it verifies the `SegmentInformation` timestamp validity (see [](#pcb-validity)), the AS entry signature for each AS entry (see [](#sign)), and requests any missing AS or intermediate certificates from the Control Service (see [](#crypto-api)).
 6. Once it has obtained some valid path segments, the source endpoint combines them into an end-to-end path in the data plane.
-7. The destination endpoint, once it receives the first packet, MAY revert the path in the received packet in order to construct a response.
+7. The destination endpoint, once it receives the first packet, MAY reverse the path in the received packet in order to construct a response.
 This ensures that traffic flows on the same path bidirectionally.

 {{table-3}} below shows which Control Service provides the source endpoint with which type of path segment.